 explained by bringing Karl Jung's model to the inquiry.

-Carl Jung's concept of the
+Carl Gustav Jung's concept of

-the highly rational, scientifically-oriented Western mind.
+foreign to the highly rational, scientifically-oriented Western mind.

 Karl Jung collaborated with